 Soon after, the depression hits.
 In 1935 the WPA and the PWA began sinking money into railroads in earnest.
 The biggest programs are electrification – where the US is still using steam in the 30’s, by the time the program wraps in 1943 you can travel under wire nonstop from NYC to LA, from Miami to Seattle.

-In 1946 the federal government passes the “60mph rule,” which installs a maximum speed limit of 60mph on all public and private highways unless continuous rubberized guardrails are installed on both sides of the road.
+In 1946 the federal government passes the “60mph rule,” which requires a maximum speed limit of 60mph on all public and private highways unless continuous rubberized guardrails are installed on both sides of the road.
 The Pennsylvania Turnpike installs these, and later the New Jersey Turnpike follows, but highway authorities elsewhere find the cost to be prohibitive.

 Nevertheless, the nation’s automobility won’t be tied down.
-Throughout the 50’s, more people are driving cars then EVER.
+Throughout the 1950’s, more people are driving cars then ever.
 So in 1956, the federal government passes the “national system of interstate and defense railways.”
 From whole cloth, an entirely new system of high-speed railroads is constructed.
 These are fully grade separated, allowing speeds of 130mph throughout the system.
 Meanwhile, states and cities embark on subway programs throughout the 60’s and 70’s, replacing slow surface streetcars with fast municipal trains.

 What do you think such a system would look like?

-Well, it’s not even a hypothetical question, because I’ve just described Japan.
+It’s not even a hypothetical question, because I’ve just described Japan.

 OK, so there was never any 60mph turnpike speed limit.
 But the basic outline – government nationalizes railway, government spends lots of money on electrification, government then constructs brand-new parallel high-speed system out of whole cloth – is exactly the history of the JR Group.